taofit/shipping-solution/instruction.md

-# 1ngr1d Coding Assignment

-This is a small coding assignment to assess a developer's golang skills.

 ## Task Background

-At 1ngr1d, we're building shipping solutions.
-One of the problems we face is presenting a list of pickup locations available in customer area so that he can have his package delivered to the nearest location in his neighborhood.
+The company is building shipping solutions.
+One of the problems the company faces is presenting a list of pickup locations available in customer area so that he can have his package delivered to the nearest location in his neighborhood.